The Cambridgeshire flag was created by Brady Ells

 Such representation of the county’s watercourses has been a persistent theme and one that was taken up again in several of the submissions to the county flag competition.

 Prior to the competition, the armorial banner

 formed from the latest set of arms awarded to Cambridgeshire County Council, was commercially marketed as “Cambridgeshire flag”.
 In fact this banner represents just the county council which is the only body that may use it.
 It has never represented the county as an entity.

 The county flag is seen flying here

-in Fen Ditton, and flies here
+in Fen Ditton, and here

 alongside the flags of Lincolnshire and Northamptonshire at the “tripoint” where all three counties meet and by a signpost here,

-flies from the vessel “Lynn Union”, on the Great Ouse in Ely.
+on the vessel “Lynn Union”, on the Great Ouse in Ely.